HenintsoaPaul/GenericDao/README.md

 ## Query

-Let us admit that you have the following class:
+Let us admit that you have the following classes:

+- Employee.java
 ```java
 package entity;